wamae-ndiritu/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 [3.
 I do not fear computers.
 I fear the lack of them](./3-puts.c) - Creating a function that prints a string, followed by a new line, to stdout.
 The function makes use of `puts()` function in the C Standard Library defined in the `stdio.h` header file.
 However, the function, only takes a single argument which is a pointer to a string.
 To print the new line, we had to use another custom function, `_putchar()` which makes use of the `putchar()` function.

+[4.
+I can only go one way.
+I've not got a reverse gear](./4-print_rev.c) - Creating a function to print a string, in reverse order, followed by a new line.
+To do this we need to loop through the string starting from the last character, as we go down.
+The last character can be got from the length of string you less one, as indexing starts from 0.
+We will keep on looping as long as the variable i is greater or equal to 0, and decrement the its value...
+This will terminate the loop once the first character has been printed last.